rackerlabs/technical-blog/_posts/2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included.markdown

 __9. Make custom OS modifications__

-This is the opportunity to install, configure and set up any custom system level modifications you want to persist for future instances of the image
+This is the opportunity to install, configure, and set up any custom system level modifications that you want to persist for future instances of the image.

 __10. Once modifications are complete, cleanup your image__